CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

     Import the script/ files or other non-sensitive data to SD Desktop

-## Active session or VM discionnetion
+## Active session/ VM disconnection / Kill session

 If you turn off the computing environment………..